 Risks and Side Effects

 As a fruit, peaches probably should be consumed earlier in the day rather than later because of the way the sugar content in them is processed.
-At least one study found a correlation between nighttime peach consumption and a higher BMI and bodyweight.
-(24)
+At least one study found a correlation between nighttime peach consumption and a higher body mass index and bodyweight.

 - Peaches are a delicious, readily available fruit that are full of valuable nutrients.